quackextractor/M-zapisky/maturita/CJ/quiz/instructions.md

     "id": "MUST be lowercase snake_case, max 5 words.
 Use underscores instead of hyphens.
-Prefix with topic (e.g., 'autor_zivot_george_orwell' or 'gramatika_vedlejsi_vety').", "type": "MUST be exactly one of: 'multiple_choice', 'matching', 'flashcard', 'sorting', 'text_analysis'", "tags": ["MUST be an array of strings from the ALLOWED TAGS WHITELIST only."], "question": "MUST be a string.
+Prefix with topic (e.g., 'autor_zivot_george_orwell' or 'gramatika_vedlejsi_vety').", "type": "MUST be exactly one of: 'multiple_choice', 'matching', 'flashcard', 'sorting', 'text_analysis'", "tags": ["MUST be an array of strings from the ALLOWED TAGS WHITELIST only."], "importance": "MUST be an integer between 1 and 10.
+You MUST assign this value strictly based on the 'PRIORITY SCORING RUBRIC' defined below.", "question": "MUST be a string.
 The prompt in Czech.
 Strip all markdown formatting.", "options": ["MUST be an array of strings.
 See TYPE RULES below."], "correctAnswer": "MUST be a string or array of strings.
 See TYPE RULES below.",